rgervo/DeathIT/README.md

 DeathIT
 =======
+WildStar

-Simple Wildstar addon for tracking bg death ressurection wave
+This is an addon for tracking the resurrection waves in Walatiki.

-To move the window mouseover right underneath the bottom boarder.
+Has an on screen visual as well as a UI timer window

+Options
+1. Shouts out when there is 10 secs

 %appdata%\ncsoft\wildstar\addons